elestilo/el./WC_Queue---WooCommerce-Worker-Queue.md

 ```

 ### Making WooCommerce use your custom queue class
-In order for WooCommerce to use your custom queue class we need to tell it to do so otherwise it will just default to using the built-in WC_Action_Queue class which is based on the Action Scheduler library.
+In order for WooCommerce to use your custom queue class we need to tell it to do so otherwise, it will just default to using the built-in WC_Action_Queue class which is based on the [Action Scheduler library](https://github.com/Prospress/action-scheduler).
 You would do this from your queue extension using code like this.

 ```
 add_filter( 'woocommerce_queue_class', 'wc_please_use_my_queue' );